sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

-Step 3 : Create Dataset
+Step 3 : Create a Dataset
 ----------------

-In this tutorial we would create a dataset over customers transactions data.
+In this step, create a dataset over customers transactions data.
 Creating a Dataset allows us to define it once and use it various workflows.

 The steps involved in creating a dataset are: